WixamsCodingClub/Quizzard-Documentation/README.md

 2. A correct answer is highlighted with green text.
 3. The incorrect answers are highlighted with red text.
 4. The chosen answer is inverted, black on green or black on red.

+## Screen Flow
+TBC (suggest overlay Welcome with Question screen, questions and results are side to side)

 ## Assets
 TBC